DuncanBarlow/Polaris/README.md

 conda config --add channels conda-forge conda install netcdf4 healpy

+### To run the optimizers you will need:
+You will need python modules: bayesian-optimization

+conda install -c conda-forge bayesian-optimization

 ### To run the neural network you will need:
+To generate 1 neural network run for 10 epochs from the training data in file "Data":

+     python neural_network_generation.py Data 10 1

 You will need the python module: tensorflow.
 These can be installed via conda using:

 conda install tensorflow

-### To run the optimizers you will need:
-You will need python modules: bayesian-optimization

-conda install -c conda-forge bayesian-optimization

 # License